Tanks in World War II: Soviet Union

 At the beginning of German invasion of the USSR, most of the Soviet Union's tank force was composed of the T-26 and BT tanks series.
 A few T-40s had also appeared, along with about 1,363 mechanically unreliable early-model T-34 tanks and 677 KV series tanks.
-The early-model T-34s' heavy losses were caused by lack of coordination, lack of supplies, bad training, mechanical issues and the Red Army's general lack of preparation for war.
+The early-model T-34s' heavy losses were caused by lack of coordination, lack of supplies, poor training, mechanical issues and the Red Army's general lack of preparation for war.
 Another difficulty for the T-34 was that it had only a four-man crew, with the tank commander forced to double as the gunner.
 Although he was spared from loading duties, unlike commanders in French tanks, it still crippled the tank commander's ability to maintain awareness of the battlefield, which gave German armour a tactical advantage.

 In 1941, large numbers of T-60s began to appear, reinforced in 1942 with the similar T-70.
 Both of these light tanks had torsion-bar suspension, light armour, and small engines.
 Their simple construction kept them in production even though their combat value was limited.
 The T-60 had only a 20 mm gun while the T-70 had a 45 mm.
 In addition, both had one-man turrets, making them difficult to crew effectively.
 The T-70 formed the basis for the later SU-76 self-propelled gun.

 By October 1942, the general opinion was that Soviet tanks were among the best in the world, with Life magazine writing that "The best tanks in the world today are probably the Russian tanks...".
 The T-34 outclassed every German tank in service at the time of its introduction.
 At its height, production of all other tanks except the IS-2 was stopped to allow all available resources to be used exclusively for this tank, due to its widespread success in a variety of roles.
 The T-34 forced the Germans to adopt new, heavier designs such as the Panther and Tiger I, which in turn forced Soviet, American and British tank forces to upgrade their tanks further.
 German tendency to develop entirely new tanks toward the end of the war, rather than upgrading existing models, reduced the availability of tanks to German tank formations and helped the Red Army gain the initiative on the Eastern Front.